DS-100/textbook/notebooks/ch11/gradient_convexity.md

 ![png](gradient_convexity_files/gradient_convexity_14_0.png)

 On this loss function, gradient descent will converge to one of the local minima in the range $ [-1, 1] $.
-Since all of these local minima have the lowest loss possible for this function, gradient descent will still return an optimal choice of $ \hat{\theta} $.
+Since all of these local minima have the lowest loss possible for this function, gradient descent will still return an optimal choice of $ \hat{\theta_0} $.

 ## Definition of Convexity

 For some functions, any local minimum is also a global minimum.
 This set of functions are called **convex functions** since they curve upward.
-For a constant model, the MSE, mean absolute error, and Huber loss are all convex.
+For a constant model, the MSE, MAE, and Huber loss are all convex.

-With an appropriate learning rate, gradient descent finds the globally optimal $ \theta $ for convex loss functions.
+With an appropriate learning rate, gradient descent finds the globally optimal $\hat{\theta_0}$ for convex loss functions.
 Because of this useful property, we prefer to fit our models using convex loss functions unless we have a good reason not to.

 Formally, a function $f$ is convex if and only if it satisfies the following inequality for all possible function inputs $a$ and $b$, for all $t \in [0, 1]$: